 European Industry Forum 2026

 Europe is at a pivotal moment for its industrial base.
-Decarbonisation and de-risking, alongside global competition and strategic dependencies, are reshaping how Europe powers its economy and maintains industrial strength.
-Energy costs, access to clean technologies, resilient supply chains, and skilled labour have become central to Europe’s competitiveness, resilience, and strategic autonomy.
+The ongoing energy disruption combined with intensifying global competition and strategic dependencies, is reshaping how Europe powers its economy and sustains industrial strength.
+High energy costs, access to clean technologies, resilient supply chains, and skilled labour have become central to Europe’s competitiveness, resilience, and strategic autonomy.

-As the EU advances flagship initiatives and strategic frameworks – including the Clean Industrial Deal, the Competitiveness Compass, and the Critical Raw Materials Act – decisions taken today will shape Europe’s industrial strength, energy sovereignty, and social cohesion for decades to come.
+As the EU advances flagship initiatives and strategic frameworks – including the Industrial Accelerator Act, Clean Industrial Deal, and Critical Raw Materials Act – decisions taken today will shape Europe’s industrial strength, energy sovereignty, and social cohesion for decades to come.

-This high-level forum will convene EU policymakers, industry leaders, and experts to explore how aligned energy and industrial strategies can strengthen competitiveness and mobilise investment for a decarbonised and independent future.
+This high-level forum will convene EU policymakers, industry leaders, and experts to explore how aligned energy and industrial strategies can strengthen competitiveness and mobilise investment for a resilient and energy-secure future.

 #PMindustry